Urges Public to Provide Comments to Push Back Against Harmful Regulation

-In response, the undersigned organizations continue to stand united in opposition to the final rule.
-As representatives of America’s health centers and the 29 million patients they serve, we work together to ensure access to quality and affordable health care for all in need, regardless of immigration status.
+In response, the undersigned organizations express our concern and united opposition to the proposed rule.
+As representatives of America’s health centers and the 28 million patients they serve, we work together to ensure access to quality and affordable health care for all in need, regardless of insurance status or ability to pay.
 The health center model and mission is to ensure access to affordable health care so that all individuals can contribute to their communities and reach their full potential.
-The final Public Charge rule is in direct contrast to this mission of America’s health centers.
+As currently drafted, this proposed rule is in direct contrast to this mission.

 Association of Asian Pacific Community Health Organizations